Medicare LCDs vs. NCDs

 An NCD defines coverage for a particular item (e.g., a brace or hearing aid) or service (e.g., therapy or screenings) nationwide.
 For example, a Medicare national coverage decision might specify coverage restrictions based on certain clinical conditions, prerequisite treatments and other factors.

 Before creating an NCD, Medicare conducts a comprehensive, evidence-based review process with the opportunity for public participation.

 There are currently 348 NCDs in place.
 For example, there are NCDs for blood glucose testing, blood transfusions, bone density studies, heart transplants, lung cancer screenings, mammograms and much more.
 Once Medicare publishes an NCD, all MACs must follow it.

-What Is a Medicare LCD?
+What Is a Medicare LCD in Medical Billing?

 A MAC creates an LCD when it determines an item or service shouldn’t be covered under certain circumstances or when it detects over-utilization or misuse of items or services.
 Before creating an LCD, MACs must obtain local stakeholder input as well as formal input from state-based physician advisory committees.
 In addition, each MAC has a physician serving as the contractor’s medical director who helps develop and manage the LCD.

 There are currently 1,005 final LCDs and 176 proposed LCDs in place.
 For example, there are final LCDs for canes and crutches, cataract surgery, debridement services, diagnostic colonoscopies, electrocardiograms, hospice care and much more.

 Keep in mind that LCDs are specific to your MAC’s jurisdiction and can therefore vary by region.
 For example, a service might be covered to treat a certain diagnosis in Massachusetts where you live; however, your friend who moved to Florida after retirement might not have that same coverage – even though you both have Medicare.

 Is There One Place I Can Go to Find Information About NCDs and LCDs?